Zainon Ismail C.N. Afghani: The rise of C.N. Afghani

-Zainon Ismail was genuinely concern about the welfare of those who were affected by the incident. he took care of all the orphans by providing money for education, food and shelter.
+Zainon stated that he was motivated by concern for the welfare of those who were affected by the incident. he took care of all the orphans by providing money for education, food and shelter.
 He married one of the widows and run a grocery business.
 Proceeds of the business is given evenly to all of the widows and orphans.
 He asked the PAS central committee to give some of the proceeds of the Memali funds to those who are entitled to it.
 However, his application was denied as most of the money has been spent on political agenda of the party.
 Zainon Ismail rose up and demanded that PAS was responsible for the Memali incident and should take responsibility.
-PAS central committee brushes of Zainon and without any explanation regards Zainon as their enemy.
-Sadden by the act of his comrades, Zainon Ismail wrote a book about the struggles of the widows and orphans of the Memali incident.
-He used the name C.N.
-Afghani as his pen name and wrote the truth about PAS and exposes how the Islamic-based party swindled all the donation funds.
-The book was named Airmata Di Bumi Memali or The Tears of Memali.
+According to Zainon, PAS leadership dismissed his concerns and distanced themselves from him.
+Sadden by the act of his comrades, Zainon Ismail wrote a book about the struggles of the widows and orphans of the Memali Incident.
+Using the name C.N.
+Afghani as a pen name, in his book Airmata Di Bumi Memali or The Tears of Memali Zainon criticized PAS's handling of the donation funds and alleged mismanagement.